akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

   seg@fault:~$ ls -t
   ```

   - Here's a little homework.
-What options would you pass together with the `ls` command to list contents of the current working directory in long formart reverse-ordered by the time they were modiefied?
+What options would you pass along with the `ls` command to list contents of the current working directory in long formart reverse-ordered by the time they were modiefied?
-  - Comment your answer in the comment section below!
+  - Write your answer in the comment section below!

 - If you've been following along, you might find your terminal looking a bit too cluttered for you, with all you previous commands and output still there.
 - You can clean up your terminal with the `clear` command.
 Now you have a clean terminal.
 - The `clear` command also has a nice option.
-Running the clear command with the `-X` command clears your terminal but you now have the option of scrolling up to see all the previous commands you ran.
+Running the clear command with the `-X` option clears your terminal but you now have the option of scrolling up to see all the previous commands you ran.
 - I love adding that option.
 Best of both worlds.

 - So far, we've been looking at listing contents of the current working directory, but you can also list the content of other directories.
 - You can do this by passing the path of the directory you're targeting after the options in the `ls` command.
-- Here's an example of displaying the content of the Downloads directory inside the current working directory.
+- Here's an example of displaying the content of the Downloads directory which is inside the current working directory.

 ```bash
 seg@fault:~$ ls -a Downloads/